 Companies have to apply and go through a due diligence process.
 If accepted for equity crowdfunding, they can launch their campaign.
 Equity crowdfunding campaigns will generally be set to run for between 30 to 60 days.
 If the funds are successfully raised, agreements are executed between all the shareholders and the funds are then transferred over to the company.

 No. Malaysian equity crowdfunding legislation only allows for the All-Or-Nothing funding model.
 Companies must raise the targeted amount from investors or the campaign is considered unsuccessful and money collected is returned to the investors.
 Companies are also free to set minimum and maximum target amounts for their fundraising campaigns.
 In such cases, the campaign is considered as successful when the minimum target amount is reached.
-The company can then go to accept more investments until they reach their maximum target.
+The company can then proceed to accept more investments until they reach their maximum target.

 It is possible to allow for over subscription.
 Companies have the option to decide if they want to allow for that but this intention must be made clear at the beginning of the campaign and the company must state what the excess funds will be used for and the amount of extra equity it will give out.